 If negative self-talk plagues you, here are two simple things you can do to get past this barrier.

-- Stop complaining.
 Choose to look at every annoyance, challenge or difficulty as a chance to get a better idea of what you really want.
-Then, instead of complaining about what is, speak an affirmation of its opposite.
+Instead of complaining about what is, speak an affirmation of its opposite.

 2. Lack of Support

-If there’s no one around you who even understands, let alone supports your desire for personal growth, it can be pretty discouraging.
+If there’s no one around you who even understands or supports your desire for personal growth, it can be pretty discouraging.